Topaz1618/Topaz1618.github.io/_posts/2022-01-26-Mastering-Kubernetes-YAML.markdown

 summary: "This blog provides an introduction to Kubernetes YAML files, covering the basics of YAML syntax and the structure of Kubernetes YAML files."
 permalink: kubernetes-yml-guide
 ---
-<h1 class="title"> Mastering Kubernetes YAML: A Complete Guide to Writing and Generating YAML Files for Your Applications </h1>
+<h1 class="title"> Understanding Kubernetes YAML: Syntax, Types, and Automation </h1>

 <h2> Table of Contents </h2>